The Mother Thing

 14910553_10206573733856080_1539177881111958010_n

 I was watching my favorite TV comedy, The Middle.
 I love its portrayal of a mid western, middle class family.
-The shows mother, Frankie Heck, is beleaguered, harried, and always fully cognizant of her failings and shortcomings.
+The show’s mother, Frankie Heck, is beleaguered, harried, and always fully cognizant of her failings and shortcomings.
 In this episode she was feeling nostalgic and wanted to celebrate an important moment in the life of her family.
 Introspection on Hallmark moments is not something she does a lot of.
-But she wanted to take note, and more importantly she wanted her family to recognize the moment with her.
-And in true television sitcom form, laughs and zaniness ensued.
+But she wanted to take note and more importantly she wanted her family to recognize the moment with her.
+And in true television sitcom form laughs and zaniness ensued.

+That’s what happens with plans to create moments in real life too.
+The moment that we think we need to spotlight may not pan out just as we had planned.
+But sometimes the momentous moment sneaks up on us.
 Yes, moments are funny things.
 We all have memorable ones.
 The first time you hold your very own baby.
 The first kiss at the wedding, the first dance.
 And there are the other kind as well.
 The heart stopping heart breaking kind.
 The phone call about , cancer, the divorce or an accident.
 They are just as unforgettable.
 Touching our hearts and grabbing our breath.

 This past summer we were awash in weddings.
 Five brides had invited my husband and I to share their day.
 Weddings are quintessential planned beautiful moment productions.
 The walk down the aisle, the music, the dress all selected to provide memorable moments.
 And each wedding we attended was lovely and meaningful.
 But for me there was one moment.
 It was unplanned, and unscripted as all the best moments are.